Bennett Arron: Career

 He has also written for situation comedies, including Ed Stone is Dead (starring Richard Blackwood) and Sam's Game (starring Davina McCall and Ed Byrne).
-He was also one of the main writers on two children's series; The Slammer (BBC One) and Genie in the House (the highest rated programme on Nickelodeon.)
+He was also one of the main writers on two children's series; The Slammer (BBC One) and Genie in the House (the highest rated programme on Nickelodeon).
 He also wrote several episodes for the children's sitcom Which Is Witch?

 As a stand-up comedian, Bennett has performed at every major venue in the UK as well as performing in the United Arab Emirates, Germany, Poland and Australia.
-Bennett recently supported Ricky Gervais on some of his tour dates.
+Bennett has supported Ricky Gervais on some of his tour dates.